 Weaponry is flowing into Ukraine, including much needed antitank and antiaircraft missiles.
 Shoulderlaunched missiles are particularly vital to thwarting aero-mechanized assaults, especially once conventional air defense capabilities are lost.
 Ukraine, however, faces substantial challenges incorporating all the sophisticated shoulder-launched missiles being provided by NATO members due to a dearth of trained crews.
-The United States and its allies can mitigate this shortage of skilled crews by training Ukrainian expatriates at their own domestic training facilities on man-portable missile systems before returning them home to fight.
+The United States and its allies can mitigate this shortage of skilled crews by training Ukrainian expatriates at their own domestic training facilities on man-portable missile systems before returning them home to fight.2

 At the beginning of the 1973 Arab-Israeli War, Israel did not possess any of the cutting-edge American TOW (tube launched, optically tracked, wire guided) antitank missiles that later proved extremely valuable to their success.
 Much like Ukrainians today, Israelis from all over the world returned to Israel to aid in the defense of their homeland.
-When the U.S. government agreed to provide Israel with TOWs, Israel's embassy in Washington, D.C., mobilized Israeli students studying at American universities.
+When the U.S. government agreed to provide Israel with TOWs, Israel's embassy in Washington, D.C., mobilized Israeli students studying Ukrainian Territorial Defence Forces members train to use an NLAW antitank weapon in Kyiv outskirts, Ukraine, 9 March 2022.
+(Photo by Efrem Lukatsky, Associated Press)

+at American universities.
 The U.S. Army rushed these students through a rapid training program that included firing far more practice rounds in a shorter time than was normally the case.
 This, in turn, significantly boosted their proficiency since a lack of practice rounds is a key inhibitor for confidence in usage regardless of simulators' quality.
 The U.S. Air Force then airlifted the Israelis with their TOWs to the conflict zone as part of President Richard Nixon's Operation Nickel Grass.
-This was done fast enough that the TOW teams reached combat and scored ample tank kills before the two-week war concluded.
+This was done fast enough that the TOW teams reached combat and scored ample tank kills before the two-week war concluded.3 experience, the U.S. government should divert some of these returnees into short, intensive training courses for using Javelin, Stinger, and other shoulder-launched missiles.
+This could also be extended to tube-launched, antiarmor loitering munitions such as the Polish Warmate.
+Ukrainian consulates, embassies, cultural organizations, and immigrant aid societies can be helpful in identifying candidates, providing transportation, and facilitating their link-up with the Ukrainian military.
+Training could be conducted either on U.S. military bases, in camps near the Ukrainian border, or even by private military companies, should deniability be desired.

 Ideally, the United States would have begun this program within days of the Russian invasion, but there are still Ukrainian expatriates who have military experience and want to fight.
-There are also expatriates and refugees, including women, who are making up a growing percentage of returnees and who lack military
+There are also expatriates and refugees, including women, who are making up a growing percentage of returnees and who lack military experience but are willing to fight.4 While prioritizing expatriates with military